-non-invasive measurements in proximity of a solid-fluid interface [11] [12].
-In the case of BSW, the solid is a dielectric multi-layered structure characterized by a photonic band gap, in which light propagation inside the 1DPC is forbidden.
-The localization of the BSW at the 1DPC/fluid interface is granted by Bragg and by total internal reflection (TTR), taking place at the 1DPC and the fluid medium sides, respectively [13].
-The BSW field envelope decays exponentially on both sides.
-BSW can be excited by means of prism coupling in the Kretschmann-Raether total internal reflection (KR-TTR) configuration [14].
+BSWs in the visible range10 have been demonstrated recently to be very attractive and suitable for noninvasive measurements in proximity of a solid-fluid interface.^{11,12} In the case of BSW, the solid is a a) Author to whom correspondence should be addressed: agostino.occhicone@uniromal.it dielectric multilayered structure characterized by a photonic bandgap, in which light propagation inside the 1DPC is forbidden.
+The localization of the BSW at the 1DPC/fluid interface is granted by Bragg and by total internal reflection (TIR), taking place at the 1DPC and the fluid medium sides, respectively.13 The BSW field envelope decays exponentially on both sides.
+BSW can be excited by means of prism coupling in the Kretschmann-Raether total internal reflection (KR-TIR) configuration.14